aliemam2264/Realtime-chat-app/README.md

-Simple Realtime chat with users & rooms using Node.jd, Express and Socket.io
+Simple Realtime chat with users & rooms using Node.js, Express and Socket.io